kenjikatahira/react-spotify-player/README.md

 ## How to use
 Add your [`client key`](https://developer.spotify.com/dashboard/applications) and [`client secret`](https://developer.spotify.com/dashboard/applications) on src/config.js file

+Create a [app](https://developer.spotify.com/dashboard/applications) and set Redirect URI to your local

 Then, in the project directory, you just run:

 ### `npm install`